yanncerf/contexti.sh/README.md

 2000: 171 references (98.84%)
 ```

+Loads more recent (2020's) references than in the other example, this document beeing a report on a political matter, it seems to make sense.

+Also:
 1490, 15th century?

 >note 69, page 66 Les jeunes du XVe siècle étaient aussi mal aimé.es : « Certains se font mendiants à l’âge où, jeune et fort, et en pleine santé on pourrait travailler : pourquoi se fatiguer [\…].
 Tous les faux estropiés et gibier de potence qui rôdent dans les foires lui font joyeuse escorte. [\…] L’autre pendant le jour traîne sur des béquilles, mais quand il se voit seul, il trotte allégrement » (**Brant 1494**, cité par Fulconis et Kikuchi 2017)

-The contrast between the two output is stark, the script seems to do the job. it has it's shortcomings though.
+The contrast between the two output is stark, the script seems to do the job.

+It has it's shortcomings though.
 ## Shortcomings
 ### Generalities
 Contexti.sh uses a [monster](https://www.ex-parrot.com/~pdw/Mail-RFC822-Address.html?ref=blog.codinghorror.com) of a regex (see below) to identify references, but it may also count some non-references or bibliographic references.